Szpansky/RentBicycle/README.md

 ## Task Description

 Create application that provides sortable list of bicycles with color, brand, price and status.
 The app should allow rent avalible bicycle for cash.
 User cash will be provide with 1st run dialog, and user can add in future in wallet activty.
 User can display his rented bicycles and additional info about rent.
 For first run app programist add 10 random bicycles with all need fields.
 For testing purpose 10 s - 1 h.
-We are looking for clean code, easy to read and uses a software design pattern suitable for this task and fully working app.
+We are looking for clean code, easy to read and uses a software design pattern suitable for this task and fully working app..

 ### Project look